LottePitcher/opinionated-package-starter/.github/README.md

 Because Umbraco CMS is released with an MIT license, and I've assumed you're releasing this as an open source package too.

-#### Why are you targeting v10?
+#### Why are you targeting v13?

 Because it's the current Long Term Support release.
-I believe plenty of sites will be staying on v10 for a while ...
-If there is a need to restrict your package to a version of 10 higher than 10.0.0 then you should raise the dependency in your package.
-Refer to [issue 10](https://github.com/LottePitcher/opinionated-package-starter/issues/10) for a discussion about this.
+I believe plenty of sites will be staying on v13 for a while ...
+If there is a need to restrict your package to a version of 13 higher than 13.0.0 then you should raise the dependency in your package.
+Refer to [issue 10](https://github.com/LottePitcher/opinionated-package-starter/issues/10) for an early discussion about this.

 #### Why a 'Umbraco.Community.* nuget package id?